pkdindustries/soulshack/README.md

 ### Shell Tools

-Tools are enabled by providing paths to tool scripts via the `--shelltools` flag or configuration file.
+Tools are enabled by providing paths to tool scripts via the `--shelltool` flag or configuration file.
 Each tool must be an executable that responds to the following commands:

 - --schema: Outputs a JSON schema describing the tool use.
 - --execute $json: Will be called with JSON matching your schema